Scope of application

 Art.
 7 - Confidentiality

-The personal data of the participants and the information deriving from the Mediation or relating to it or to the ADR procedures, will be processed in compliance with and according to the methods set out in Art.
-4 of the European Code of Conduct for Mediators.
+Participants' personal data and information arising from or relating to mediation or ADR procedures will be processed in accordance with and in accordance with the procedures set forth in Article 4 of the European Code of Conduct for Mediators.

-The Mediation process is confidential, and anything stated during in-person meetings or separate sessions cannot be recorded or verbalized.
-To this end, all individuals present at in-person Mediation meetings must sign a specific declaration.
+The mediation process is confidential, and nothing said during in-person meetings or separate sessions cannot be recorded or minuted.
+To this end, all those present at in-person mediation meetings must sign a specific declaration.

-The Mediator, the parties, the Secretariat and all those who intervene in any capacity in the proceedings may not disclose to third parties the facts and information learned in relation to the Mediation proceedings, and are bound by the obligation of confidentiality regarding what they learn during the proceedings or by reason thereof.
+The Mediator, the parties, the Secretariat, and all those involved in any capacity in the proceedings may not disclose to third parties any facts or information learned in relation to the Mediation proceedings, and are bound by the obligation of confidentiality regarding anything learned during or as a result of the proceedings.

-With respect to the statements made and information acquired during the Mediation in the case of separate sessions and unless the declaring Party or the Party from which the information originates consents, the Mediator is also bound to maintain confidentiality towards the other parties.
+With respect to the statements made and information acquired during the Mediation, in the case of separate sessions and unless the declaring Party or the Party from which the information originates consents, the Mediator is also bound by confidentiality towards the other parties.

-The statements made or information acquired during the Mediation procedure cannot be used in the trial that has, totally or partially, the same object as the Mediation procedure, except with the mutual consent of the interested Parties.
-The Parties therefore undertake not to use the foregoing in any other and different venue - including litigation or arbitration - and not to summon as witnesses, on the facts and circumstances of which they have become aware during the procedure, the Mediator, his/her possible Assistant, the Secretariat staff, the Head of the Organization (or his/her delegated contacts at the accredited secondary offices), and anyone else who has been involved in the procedure.
+Statements made or information acquired during the Mediation process may not be used in proceedings that have, in whole or in part, the same subject matter as the Mediation process, unless mutual consent is obtained from the Parties involved.
+The Parties therefore agree not to use the foregoing in any other or different context—including litigation or arbitration—and not to summon the Mediator, his/her Assistant, any Secretariat staff, the Head of the Organization (or his/her delegates at the accredited secondary offices), or anyone else involved in the process as witnesses regarding facts and circumstances of which they have learned during the process.

 Art.
 8 – Final provisions

-The Conciliation Body Concordia et Ius srl, pursuant to art.
-8 of Decree no. 150 of 24 October 2023 and in compliance with article 141-bis, paragraph 2, of the Consumer Code, cannot, except for justified reasons, refuse to carry out mediation.
+The Conciliation Body Concordia et Ius srl, pursuant to Article 8 of Decree No. 150 of October 24, 2023, and in compliance with Article 141-bis, paragraph 2, of the Consumer Code, cannot, except for justified reasons, refuse to conduct mediation.

-Pursuant to art.
-9 of Decree no. 150 of 24 October 2023, starting from the second year of registration in the Special Section of the Register, every two years, by 28 February of the year following the expiry of the two-year period, transmits to the Register Manager information concerning:
+Pursuant to Article 9 of Decree No. 150 of October 24, 2023, starting from the second year of registration in the Special Section of the Register, every two years, by February 28 of the year following the expiration of the two-year period, the following information must be sent to the Registry Manager:

 ● a) the number of applications received and the types of disputes to which they relate;